vamsibanda/forex-rl-challenge/README.md

 Hourly log returns of assets during train & test periods are in y_train and y_test.

+Why use my features as environment summary? because they're performing well!

+# Participation into the Forex RL Challenge
 **example.py** contains an implementation, which balances a long-short portfolio.

-# Participation into the Forex RL Challenge
 Up to 2x leverage is allowed.
 Your objective is to outperform following risk metrics.

 Please send me your saved model so that I can test it on a blind set for the contest.